blutspende/go-astm/README.md

 ## RoundLastDecimal
 If it is set to true, floating point numbers are rounded up or down (based on common rounding rules) at the last decimal place determined by either `DefaultDecimalPrecision` or `length:N` annotation.
 If it is set to false the excess decimals are truncated.
 This is only relevant for marshal.
 ## KeepShortDateTimeZone
-As short dates are only year, month, day, representing the date as midnight of that day in the `time.Time`, time zone conversions can lead to the change of day (eg.: 23:00 the day before).
+As short dates are only year, month, day, representing the date as midnight of that day in the `time.Time`, time zone conversions can lead to the change of day (e.g. 23:00 the day before).
 Because logically the short date represents a whole day, it can be more important to preserve the actual date as is then to have the time in UTC.
 However `time.Time` (and most database representations) must have a time zone, so the only solution is to keep the original time zone unconverted.
 If this flag is set to true, the timezone is kept in local time for the short date format.
 If set to false, the time is converted to UTC just like long dates.
 This applies both for marshal and unmarshal, so with the same configuration the string format of the date will be intact.
 ## EscapeOutputStrings
 If set to true, the output strings are escaped according to the delimiters.
 Meaning that an escape character is put before each occurrence of the delimiters (including the escape character itself).
 If set to false, the output strings are not escaped, and will be output directly even if they contain delimiters.
 Default is false.
 This is only relevant for marshal.